aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

-``PIPE_QUERY_OCCLUSION_COUNTER`` counts the number of fragments which are written to the framebuffer without being culled by :ref:`Depth, Stencil, & Alpha` testing or shader KILL instructions.
+``PIPE_QUERY_OCCLUSION_COUNTER`` counts the number of fragments which are written to the framebuffer without being culled by :ref:`depth-stencil-alpha` testing or shader KILL instructions.
 The result is an unsigned 64-bit integer.
 This query can be used with ``render_condition``.